 Upgrading a security protocol in an ecosystem as complex as the Internet is difficult.
 You need to update clients and servers and make sure everything in between continues to work correctly.
 The Internet is in the middle of such an upgrade right now.

 Enabling anonymous access to the web with privacy-preserving cryptography Cloudflare supports Privacy Pass, a recently-announced privacy-preserving protocol developed in collaboration with researchers from Royal Holloway and the University of Waterloo.
 Privacy Pass leverages an idea from cryptography — zero-knowledge proofs — to let users prove their identity across multiple sites anonymously without

-Today we announced Geo Key Manager, a feature that gives customers unprecedented control over where their private keys are stored when uploaded to Cloudflare.
-This feature builds on a previous Cloudflare innovation called Keyless SSL and a novel cryptographic access control mechanism based on both identity-based encryption and broadcast encryption.
+Today we announced Geo Key Manager, a feature that gives customers control over where their private keys are stored with Cloudflare.
+This builds on a previous Cloudflare innovation called Keyless SSL and a novel cryptographic access control mechanism.

 At Cloudflare our focus is making the internet faster and more secure.
 Today we are announcing a new enhancement to our HTTPS service: High-Reliability OCSP stapling.
 This feature is a step towards enabling an important security feature on the web: certificate revocation checking.
 Reliable OCSP stapling also improves connection times